alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Asynchronous/Synchronous Media

-A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for IPMX Senders media that is synchronous or not to the Sender's reference clock.
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for IPMX Senders media that is synchronous or asynchronous to the Sender's reference clock.
 The capability value `true` indicates the support of synchronous media while the value `false` indicates the support of asynchronous media.

 A Receiver MAY support either or both clock reference types.